-Working out on the “Air Operations Area” (“AOA”) of a major international airport presents many dangers.
+Working out of the “Air Operations Area” (“AOA”) of a major international airport presents many dangers.
 It is hard to hear because of the jet noise; it’s hard to see when it’s dark; the jet fuel and de-icers cover other smells and potential dangers;

 the vibrations on the runway make it difficult to “feel” an oncoming truck or aircraft; and, there’s just a lot going on with vehicles and aircraft coming and going.
 At the airport injury law firm ABRAMS LANDAU, we see all kinds of airport injuries because of these increased dangers due to the unique environment of the tarmac.
 But even when there is an on the job injury at the airport, it is not necessarily “compensable” under Virginia law.
-A 2019 case handled by friends of Doug Landau looked at whether injuries should be covered when they happened during a thunderstorm at Washington Dulles International Airport down the road from the ABRAMS LANDAU law shop buildings
+A 2019 case handled by friends of attorney Doug Landau looked at whether injuries should be covered when they happened during a thunderstorm at Washington Dulles International Airport down the road from the ABRAMS LANDAU law office.

 Under the Virginia Court of Appeals ruling in the case, a Dulles airport employee who was injured while servicing an airplane could not receive benefits because he failed to exclude lightning as a possible cause of his injuries, which is an “act of God”, and failed to show he was working at a location or performing a work related duty that created a special or “peculiar risk” of exposure to a lightning strike.
 Virginia law requires an “actual risk,” and not a “positional risk” (i.e., being in the wrong place at the right time) in order to prevail.

 The claimant sustained injuries while working as a ramp serviceman at Washington Dulles International Airport (“IAD”).
 Earlier on the day of the incident, the outdoor ramp where he was working was temporarily closed due to thunderstorms in Loudoun County Virginia.
 According to the case report: